GAME RESULTGame Result

 Is this Brazil?

-On this day, the Nishigaoka Soccer Field, where the Omiya match was held, showed an unusual excitement from before the game.
-Different from the usual "goal end," a fiercely lively samba rhythm resounded...
-Yes, this day was the annual event "Brazil Day," which was celebrating its third year.
-"Barbaros," who came to support, is the most famous samba team in Japan, which achieved the first-ever seven consecutive victories at the "Asakusa Samba Carnival."
-The "authentic sound" that is truly different has the power to make those who hear it involuntarily start dancing, and it provided a different way of enjoying the game than usual.
-Due to the influence of the typhoon, the announcements in the stadium were barely audible in the strong wind, but their sound was powerful and enveloped the stadium with its Latin rhythm.
+On this day, the Nishigaoka Soccer Field, where the Omiya match was held, was showing an unusual excitement from before the game.
+It was the day of the once-a-year event, "Brazil Day," which was held for the third time this year, and the rhythm of the intense and lively samba was echoing, different from the usual "goal end."
+The "Barbaros," who came to support, is the most famous samba team in Japan, achieving a record-breaking seven consecutive victories at the "Asakusa Samba Carnival."
+The "real sound" is definitely different, and it has the power to make the listener start dancing without realizing it, providing a different way of enjoying the game.
+Despite the strong winds that made it difficult to hear the announcements, their music was powerful and enveloped the stadium with its Latin rhythm.

 Worst condition